 There are a few important universal features of action potentials:

 - The action potential travels down the axon, proceeding as a wave of depolarization.
-The image above shows a trace of an action potential at a single point in the membrane of an axon; the same pattern repeats down the entire length of the axon until it reaches the synapse, shown here:
+The image above shows a trace of an action potential at a single point in the membrane of an axon; the same pattern repeats down the entire length of the axon until it reaches the synapse, shown in te

 - Action potentials always proceed in one direction only, from the cell body (soma) to the synapse(s) at the end of the axon.
 Action potentials never go backward, due to the refractory period of the voltage-gated ion channels, where the channels cannot re-open for a period of 1-2 milliseconds after they have closed.
 The refractory period forces the action potential to travel only in one direction.

 - Action potentials do not vary in magnitude or speed; they are “all-or-nothing.”
 When a given neuron fires, the action potential always depolarizes to the same magnitude and always travels at the same speed along the axon.
 There is no such thing as a bigger or faster action potential.
 The parameter that can vary is the frequency of action potentials, or how many action potentials occur in a given amount of time.